Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Experiments

 \subsection{Scalability}

-We next evaluate DG-PG at scales from $N{=}5$ to $N{=}200$, comparing against heuristic baselines on 40 held-out test scenarios.
-MAPPO and IPPO are excluded as they fail to converge at any tested scale despite extensive tuning (Appendix~\ref{app:nn_mappo_failure}).
+We next evaluate whether DG-PG scales up to $N{=}1500$ agents.
+MAPPO and IPPO are excluded as they fail to converge at theses scales despite extensive tuning (Appendix~\ref{app:nn_mappo_failure}).

-\paragraph{Best Checkpoint Performance.} Figure~\ref{fig:scalability} and Table~\ref{tab:main_results} summarize best checkpoint performance (mean $\pm$ std over 40 test scenarios).
-DG-PG matches or exceeds the Best-Fit heuristic at scales $N \leq 100$, demonstrating that the learned policy captures coordination strategies beyond the greedy single-step assignment.
-At $N{=}200$, a modest gap emerges ($-46.4$ vs.\ $-41.0$), which we attribute to the growing gradient variance at large $N$; scale-adaptive $\alpha$ scheduling is a promising direction to close this gap.

-\paragraph{Scale-Invariant Convergence.} Figure~\ref{fig:convergence_all} overlays DG-PG's training curves across all scales.
-Notably, DG-PG converges to within 10\% of its best observed reward in $\leq$10 episodes at \emph{every} scale, from $N{=}5$ to $N{=}200$.
-The near-perfect alignment of the six curves provides direct empirical confirmation of the agent-independent sample complexity predicted by Theorem~\ref{thm:complexity}: the number of episodes required for convergence \textit{does not grow with $N$}.
+\paragraph{Scale-Invariant Convergence.} Figure~\ref{fig:scalability_combined}(a) shows DG-PG's large-scale training curves from $N{=}50$ to $N{=}1500$, with smaller scales omitted for visual clarity.
+Across these scales, DG-PG reaches within 10\% of its best observed reward in $6.8$--$17.7$ episodes on average across training seeds, and the required number of episodes remains bounded as $N$ increases. \textit{This scale-invariant convergence is the empirical counterpart of Theorem~\ref{thm:complexity}, confirming that DG-PG maintains $\mathcal{O}(1)$ sample complexity with respect to $N$.}

-\paragraph{Computational Cost.} The rapid convergence ($\leq$10 episodes) translates to practical training times even on consumer hardware.
-On a single laptop CPU (Apple M1, no GPU), DG-PG converges within $\sim$1 minute at $N{=}5$, $\sim$3 minutes at $N{=}20$, and $\sim$35 minutes at $N{=}200$.
-Complete training (200 episodes) takes $\sim$12 hours at the largest scale.
-Detailed per-scale timing and breakdown are provided in Appendix~\ref{app:compute}.

-DG-PG's rapid convergence produces policies that generalize well beyond training.
-Performance remains stable as $\alpha$ decays from 0.9 to 0.2, indicating that agents internalize effective coordination patterns early and do not depend on the guidance signal to maintain them.
-Unlike residual policy methods, which require the base controller to remain online at deployment, DG-PG uses the analytical reference only during training.
-At test time, the policy runs independently without guidance.
-On 40 held-out test scenarios, where the guidance signal is entirely absent, the resulting decentralized policy matches or exceeds Best-Fit, a centralized heuristic with access to full global state, across the majority of tested scales (Table~\ref{tab:main_results}).
+\paragraph{Best Checkpoint Performance.} Figure~\ref{fig:scalability_combined}(b) and Table~\ref{tab:main_results} report performance on the same 10 held-out test seeds, with DG-PG evaluated at its best checkpoint.
+As introduced above, Best-Fit relies on a \textit{centralized scheduler} to assign jobs, while DG-PG makes \textit{decentralized decisions} through learned agent policies.
+Nevertheless, DG-PG matches the centralized Best-Fit scheduler at smaller scales and surpasses it from $N{=}200$ onward, showing that decentralized decision-making can learn coordination comparable to centralized scheduling. \textit{This makes DG-PG suitable for distributed systems, where coordination must emerge from agent-level decisions rather than an online centralized scheduler. }